Debiased machine learning for combining probability and non-probability survey data: Proof that empirical process and remainder terms are for SWOR of clusters with unequal probabilities

 Note that equation~(\ref{eq:whyOp}) follows from equation~(\ref{eq:bound.MJdiff}).
 It follows from equation~(\ref{eq:noninformative.expect}) that equation~(\ref{eq:ratio.of.RA.to.piA}) reduces to

 Plugging this into equation~(\ref{eq:remainder}), we obtain

 The final term in expression~(\ref{eq:finalterm}) is $O_p(M^{-1/2})$ for fixed $\mhat_k$.
 If $\mhat_k \xrightarrow{P} \mtrue$, then this term becomes $o_p(M^{-1/2})$, and so can be ignored.
 The rest of expression~(\ref{eq:finalterm}) is the same as expression~(\ref{eq:remainder.reduces.to}).
-Hence, we are back to the situation we have where sampling of clusters is by simple random sampling without replacement.
+Hence, we are back to the situation we have where clusters are selected by SRSWOR.
 Thus, under the conditions given there, the remainder term is $o_p(M^{-1/2})$, as required.